 Swimming Lessons at NDSU

-Fargo, N.D. - Red Cross Learn-to-Swim courses offered through the NDSU Swim Academy are designed to provide children and young teens with a positive, developmentally appropriate aquatic learning experience.
+Red Cross Learn-to-Swim courses offered through the NDSU Swim Academy are designed to provide children and young teens with a positive, developmentally appropriate aquatic learning experience.
 For every level of learn to swim, instructors follow a plan to introduce new swimming and water safety skills as well as build on previously learned skills.
-Each class is filled with fun, engaging and challenging activities that motivate participants to want to perform and learn how to swim.
+Each class is filled with fun, engaging, and challenging activities that motivate participants to want to perform and learn how to swim.

 *This program is open to the community.

-The registration deadline for each six-week session is one week prior to first class of the session.
+The registration deadline for each session is the Friday prior to the first week of class of the session.

 A minimum of 3 lap pool lanes will be available for member use during Swim Academy times.